 For 180T, one lecture hour and three laboratory hours a week for one semester; for 280T, one lecture hour and six laboratory hours a week for one semester.
 May be repeated for credit.
-Prerequisite: Graduate standing for one semester.
-May be repeated for credit.
-Prerequisite: Graduate standing and consent of instructor.
+Prerequisite: Graduate standing.

 MUS 180V, 280V.
 Collaborative Piano: Vocal and Instrumental.